 - Open a separate savings account.
 Keeping your down payment money with your other savings could tempt you to spend it elsewhere, so consider opening a separate account specifically for your home purchase.
 If you can, set up regular automatic deposits from your paycheck to your savings account so you’re more likely to stick to your savings plan.

 - Make a timeline.
-Once you know how much you need, look at how much you’ve already saved and determine a timeline for when you want to achieve your savings goal.
+Once you know how much you need, look at how much you’ve already saved, and determine a timeline for when you want to achieve your savings goal.
 For example, if you want to save $20,000 in five years, you’ll need to save $4,000 per year, or $333 a month.
 You can also work the other way around and determine how much you can save each month by looking at your budget, and using that information as your timeline.

-The federal government and local and state governments, as well as nonprofit organizations, offer programs to help make homeownership more affordable, including down payment assistance.
-These programs tend to be directed toward moderate- to low-income households who are purchasing their first home, but there are some options for repeat buyers, as well.
+- Research assistance programs.
+You might be able to save less or buy a home sooner if you qualify for down payment assistance.
+The federal government and local and state governments, as well as nonprofit organizations, offer these types of programs to help make homeownership more affordable.
+They tend to be directed toward moderate- to low-income buyers who are purchasing their first home, but there are some options for repeat buyers, as well.
 Some even help public service workers, such as firefighters and teachers, buy a home in the communities they serve.

 Don’t let the 20 percent down payment myth prevent you from becoming a homeowner.
 Although some loans may charge higher interest rates if you put down less than 20 percent, and you may need to pay mortgage insurance, that extra cost can be worth it to get you on your way to building equity in your own home.